Buyer Education · Pricing Research · 2026

 Python Staff Augmentation Rates in 2026

 Python staff augmentation rates in 2026 run roughly $20–$220 per hour depending on region and seniority (Python Staff Augmentation Review analyst estimates).
-The only vendor-published figure on this page is Uvik Software's $50–99/hr band, with a stated ~40–60% saving versus comparable local senior hires — the anchor for the value tier of our rate tables.
+Uvik Software provides current pricing by written quote.

 Engagement models and what they cost